Lectures, Tours, Demonstrations

-The Department of Physics & Astronomy at the University of Utah is committed to public outreach.
+The Department of Physics and Astronomy at the University of Utah is committed to public outreach.
 Over the years, our presence in the community, as well as opportunities for community involvement has increased significantly.
 Below are descriptions of the many outreach programs our department coordinates.
-Check back regularly, as we are in the process of setting up web pages for all of our programs and will soon have them all listed here.

 Supporting Our Efforts

 The icons denote the audience that the particular program is/can be geared towards.

 ACCESS • After School Science for Refugee Communities • ASPIRE • AstronomUrs • Bryce Canyon National Park Summer Astronomy Outreach • Frontiers of Science • Lecture Demonstration Presentations • MESA Recruiting Partnership • Phun with Physics • Scanning Electron Microscope • Science Day • Science Night Live • Society of Physics Students (SPS) • Star Parties • Women in Physics Astronomy (WomPA)

 The ACCESS Program offers approximately 40 women each year some extraordinary opportunities and experiences in science and mathematics at the University of Utah.
 A typical ACCESS recipient spends the summer of her freshman year with some of the brightest women entering the University of Utah.
 Through a specially designed course, taught by some of the university's most enthusiastic and celebrated professors, the student is introduced to hands-on experiences with real-world problems through instruction, laboratory work and team work on assigned projects.
 The class is designed to give participants not only valuable laboratory experience, but also a taste of each of the major sciences.